dhansel/Altair8800/IOBus/README.md

 ## I/O Bus Basics

-When the emulat performs an OUT instruction it sets the A0-7 LEDs to the output address, sets the D0-7 LEDs to the output data and then switches the OUT LED on.
+When the emulator performs an OUT instruction it sets the A0-7 LEDs to the output address, sets the D0-7 LEDs to the output data and then switches the OUT LED on.
 External hardware connceted to the bus will see the low->high transition of the OUT signal, can see